Jay-Dave7487/Jay-Dave7487/README.md

 - 👋 Hi, I’m @Jay-Dave7487
+- I am studing Btech IT(2020 - 2024) from Charusat University
 - 👀 I’m interested in learning new skills and Android Development
 - 🌱 I’m currently working on problem solving skills and DSA
 - 💞️ I’m looking to collaborate on ...